 5. Go Scuba Diving and Explore the Sunken City of Baia

 Located near Napoli, the Parco Sommerso di Baia is a flooded city lying just south of Rome.
 Unlike most dive sites, this place isn’t known for its reef or coral formation but rather the fact that you can see buildings and statues that are still intact today.
-I imagine it to be a pretty stunning sight as you can see pillars and mosaic floors from ancient villas which belonged to emperors.
+This is definitely a hidden gem in Italy, and I imagine it to be a pretty stunning sight as you can see pillars and mosaic floors from ancient villas which belonged to emperors.
 If exploring sunken ancient cities isn’t your thing, you can also head to the Cristo del Garda for some awesome freshwater diving.

 6. Extreme Heli Skiing in Piedmont

 For those extreme adventurists who needs a dose of adrenaline, Italy offers lush smooth alps, perfect for heli skiing.
 Now I won’t lie to you, until doing my research for this article-I didn’t even know heli skiing was a thing.
 Naturally, I looked into it and man, it looks amazing!
 You can ski in Valle Stura which is one of the few remaining valleys across the whole of the European Alps protected from development where you can enjoy the pure sensation of powder skiing in a secluded wilderness.
 Sounds amazing?
 Well try including getting dropped off by a helicopter to these raw, untouched slopes!

 Fly over Castelluccio, Umbria which is one of the highest villages in the Apennines.
 Known for its colourful valleys filled with flowers, paragliding here is in amazing experience that would be pretty hard to top.
 Make sure that you go here from late May to early June to see the flowers in full bloom.
 I recently went paragliding in Ecuador where I saw stunning views.
 I can only imagine what it would be like to fly over endless fields of flowers.